 This award is given in recognition of a student who has demonstrated interest in reproductive health and who has an understanding of the role of family planning in women’s development in third world countries.
 The Award and $1,000 prize is presented annually by The National Council of Women at its Australia Day Luncheon at Parliament House, Sydney.
-Applications for 2019 close in September 2018, and should include a 200 to 300 word account of the student’s academic record and an account of demonstrated interest in reproductive health and family planning as a component of women’s development in developing countries.
+Applications for 2020 open on July 5th and close on September 27th, and should include a 200 to 300 word account of the student’s academic record and an account of demonstrated interest in reproductive health and family planning as a component of women’s development in developing countries.
 Applicants may also include a resume, outlining relevant professional experience, volunteer work or special need.
-Applications should be submitted electronically, as a Word doc or pdf to or firstname.lastname@example.org.
+Applications should be submitted electronically, as a Word doc or pdf to firstname.lastname@example.org.

 Opportunities exist to volunteer to be part of the WPF team to assist us in extending our capacity to provide family planning as an integral part of overseas aid.Apply today